zyberWare/mysql-tsdns/README.md

 MySQL-TSDNS
 ===========

-A TSDNS-Server for Teamspeak 3, that uses MySQL for Configuration
+A TSDNS-Server for Teamspeak 3, that uses MySQL for configuration